code-game-project/connect-four/README.md

 ![CodeGame Version](https://img.shields.io/badge/CodeGame-v0.7-orange)
 ![CGE Version](https://img.shields.io/badge/CGE-v0.4-green)

-Drop colored tokens into a grid.
-You win when you manage to form a horizontal, vertical or diagonal line of four tokens.
+Drop colored discs into a grid.
+You win when you manage to form a horizontal, vertical or diagonal line of four discs.

 ## Known instances